Hosted by Supply Chain Board Member 3M

 Leadership Lessons for Navigating Change

 Change initiatives rarely fail because of strategy.
 They fail under the weight of execution pressure, shifting priorities, and exhausted teams.
-Join Lloyd Tucker, Group Vice President, Global Supply Chain at Moog, for an open, peer-led discussion on what it really takes to lead through change.
+Join Lloyd Tucker, Group Vice President of Global Supply Chain at Moog, for an open, peer-led discussion on what it really takes to lead through change.
 We’ll explore how leaders keep execution moving through organizational shifts, process redesign, and technology adoption, where change efforts most often lose traction, and how to build trust and resilience as teams adapt.

 Break